chrisjpatty/corporate-finance-notes/src/notes/2018-09-27-test-1-midterm-notes.md

 ---
 layout: blog
-title: Test 1 midterm Notes
+title: Test 1 Midterm Notes
 date: '2018-09-27T16:20:05-06:00'
 ---
 * Now your sources and uses of cash.